vancluever/terraform-provider-acme/CONTRIBUTING.md

 > issue](https://github.com/vancluever/terraform-provider-acme/issues/new/choose)
 > to get your specific problem or feature request looked at.

 The Terraform ACME provider is now closed to public pull requests.
-Any pull request opened will be closed using the [Vouch](https://github.com/mitchellh/vouch) workflow, with a message directing you to this document to explain why.

-Note that unlike other projects that might be implementing Vouch, it is unlikely I will be opening this project up to external contributors.
 If you have a feature request or bug, please open an issue to get further help.

 **Please do not use AI to open issues**.
 If you are using AI or an agent to understand an issue, take the time to comprehend the output and explain the